joscheuerer/hands-on-workshop/docs/lab2.md

 ## 2.1 - Create template in marketplace
 ### Description
-In 2.1. we will see how to create a new template in the private marketplace, which is only visible in your own organisation.
-FYI, we will not deploy this template for a AWS VPC because it will need too many parameters to be set.
+in this lab you will see how quickly a new template in the private marketplace can be created.
-In 2.2 we will leverage the public marketplace to find a template that is pointing to the same repo but with a nice NoCode interface.
+FYI, in 2.2 will NOT deploy this template but a template that was prepared for the exercise.

 ### Create template in marketplace
 On the left top click on the 9 dots next to Orchestrator and then on **Marketplace**